 First, some technicalities.
-For $S_m \subset \bb{R}^m$, the Gaussian width and Gaussian complexity are given by $\bb{E} \sup_{t \in S_m}\bk{g}{s}$ and $\bb{E}\sup_{t \in S_m}|\bk{g}{s}|,$ respectively, where $g$ is an isotropic Gaussian vector.
-These quantities immediately generalize to compact subsets of a separable Hilbert space by finite-dimensional approximation.
+For $S_m \subset \bb{R}^m$, the Gaussian complexity is given by $\c G(S_m) = \bb{E}\,\sup_{t \in S_m}|\bk{g}{s}|,$ respectively, where $g$ is an isotropic Gaussian vector.
+This generalizes to compact subsets of a separable Hilbert space by finite-dimensional approximation.
 Moreover, when $S_m$ contains the origin (as in our setting) they are equivalent up to a constant \citep[Chapter 7]{vershynin2018high}.
 Thus, as is standard, we can use the results of \citet{wei2020gauss}, who study the Gaussian width of finite-dimensional sets, to characterize the Gaussian complexity in our setting.